Ray Illingworth

-Raymond Illingworth CBE (8 June 1932 – 25 December 2021) is an English cricketer, cricket commentator and administrator.
+Raymond Illingworth (8 June 1932 – 25 December 2021) was an English cricketer, commentator and administrator.
 He is one of only nine players to have taken 2,000 wickets and made 20,000 runs in first-class cricket.
 He played for Yorkshire (1951–1968 and 1982–1983), Leicestershire (1969–1978) and England (1958–1973) and was a Wisden Cricketer of the Year in 1960.

 Early years

 Illingworth was born in Pudsey, West Riding of Yorkshire on 8 June 1932.
 As a teenager he played at Farsley Cricket Club.

 As a teenager he had assisted his local club ground, Bradford League Club for domestic club matches by preparing grounds.
 His father was a cabinet-maker and joiner.
 His father also worked shifts at a munitions factory during the World War II.
 His father then returned to the business of cabinet making and Ray often helped his father with repairs, upholstery and French polishing.

 He left school at the age of 14 and started playing for Farsley Cricket Club main XI shortly after the end of World War II in 1945.
 He turned out for Farsley First XI at the age of 13.
 He was known for his knock of an unbeaten 148 in a Priestley Cup final which was contested as part of Bradford Premier League.
 He was called up for national service at the age of 18 when he was on the verge of potentially being selected to county cricket level.
 He also went on to ply his trade playing for the RAF and for the Combined Services during the time when he was on national service.